Big Timber (1917 film)

 Big Timber is a 1917 American silent film Northwoods/drama produced by the Oliver Morosco Company and distributed by Paramount Pictures.
 It was directed by William Desmond Taylor and starred Kathlyn Williams and Wallace Reid.
 It is not known whether the film currently survives, and it may be a lost film.

 The film was remade under the same title in 1924 by Universal with William Desmond starring.

 Plot

-As described in a film magazine review, after the death of her father leaves Stella Benton (Williams) without a home, she goes to live with her brother Charlie (Paget) in the timber regions.
-The roughness of her surroundings proves a burden to Stella, and when Jack Fife (Reid), who loves her, asks her to marry him, she accepts even through she does not love him.
+As described in a film magazine review, after the death of her father leaves Stella Benton without a home, she goes to live with her brother Charlie in the timber regions.
+The roughness of her surroundings proves a burden to Stella, and when Jack Fife, who loves her, asks her to marry him, she accepts even through she does not love him.
 Jack tries to win his bride's love, but to no avail.
 Finally, she goes to the city to try and forget her unhappy married life.
-She becomes infatuated with Walter Monahan (King), but after she sees him at a cafe with another woman, she realizes his fickleness, and her love for Jack comes to the surface.
+She becomes infatuated with Walter Monahan, but after she sees him at a café with another woman, she realizes his fickleness, and her love for Jack comes to the surface.
 She returns to the timber regions where she is happily received by her husband.